louesejackson/bootstrap-grid-worksheet/README.md

 **- Change the width of your window and see how the last box disappears**

-You can read more out [hiding elements here](https://getbootstrap.com/docs/5.0/utilities/display/).
+You can read more out [hiding elements here](https://getbootstrap.com/docs/5.1/utilities/display/).

 You will also notice that the medium wireframe shows 3 boxes in a row.

-**- Add another class to the div's to show 3 boxes in a row when the screen is medium size**
+**- Add another class to the first three div's to show 3 boxes in a row when the screen is medium size**

 On the first 3 box div's you should now have: